1. New LabVIEW 2013 Features

 The LabVIEW FPGA Module 8.5 includes new IP in the FPGA palette as well as enhanced existing IP for improved resource use on the FPGA.

 - Control: Included in the LabVIEW PID and Fuzzy Logic Toolkit, the PID block in FPGA now works with multiple channels, so you can input an array of channels into the same PID logic on the FPGA.
 This enhancement is especially important for high-channel-count applications.
 The number of possible channels rose from eight to 256 for a 1M gate target.
 Additionally, the single-channel benchmark is three times faster and uses almost 20 percent fewer FPGA resources.

 - Filtering: All filters are also compatible with multiple channels.
 Additionally, LabVIEW FPGA includes a new notch filter, rounding out the existing Butterworth highpass and lowpass filters.

 - Signal generation: In addition to the existing sine generator, LabVIEW FPGA now features a square wave generator and noise generators (Gaussian and white).

 Modularity and Code Reuse Features

-- Enhanced feedback node – Place a feedback node anywhere in a block diagram to escape the context of a loop.
-Feedback nodes can be useful for state storage or pipelining and now work anywhere, including subVIs.
+- Enhanced Feedback Node: Place a Feedback Node anywhere in a block diagram to escape the context of a loop.
+A Feedback Node can be useful for state storage or pipelining and now works anywhere, including subVIs.